TomasHubelbauer/qr-channel/README.md

 - [ ] Finalize `reply.js` response flow until successful data channel opening
 - [ ] Try encoding ICE like SDP so it might fit on a single QR code and we'd alternate only two QR codes, SDP and ICE
-- [ ] Allow alternating between portrait and environment camera in development
-  - The portrait one is production screen to screen workflow where the user ideally doesn't need to watch both screens
-  - The environment one is development sequential workflow where screens are watched to aid debugging
-  - [ ] Document this in the Debugging section above once added
 - [ ] Set up Azure Pipelines build which runs TypeScript over the solution and does JavaScript checking on the repository
 - [ ] Consider changing the format to `(ID)(O/A)(hash)(ufrag):(pwd)` so that we can drop the session ID length character